benjystanton/benjystanton.github.io/src/posts/2018-11-15-introduction-to-interaction-design-in-gov.md

 tag: NaBloPoMo2018
 ---

-<p class="lede">I wrote this a few years ago when I was at DVLA (Driver and Vehicle Licensing Agency).
+<p>I wrote this a few years ago when I was at DVLA (Driver and Vehicle Licensing Agency).
 It’s been hiding in GitHub, so I’ve moved it here.
 It’s mostly still relevant and useful.
 Well done past me.</p>

 Interaction designers (sometimes called user experience designers) are an essential part of software teams that want to meet user needs.